mahyarkhn/zenithgemini/README.md

 ## Example Interaction

-User: /generate What are the primary export goods of Japan?
+User: `/generate What are the primary export goods of Japan?`<br>
-Bot: Japan's primary export goods include automobiles, electronics, and machinery.
+Bot: `Japan's primary export goods include automobiles, electronics, and machinery.`

 ## Contribution